Re-Assessing the "Classify and Count" Quantification Method: Introduction

-The rationale of this task is that many real-life applications of text classification suffer from \emph{distribution shift}~\cite{Moreno-Torres:2012ay}, the phenomenon according to which the distribution $p_{U}(y)$ of the labels in the set of unlabelled test documents $U$ is different from the distribution $p_{L}(y)$ that the labels have in the set of labelled training documents $L$.
-It has been argued that, in the presence of distribution shift, the trivial strategy of using a standard classifier to classify all the unlabelled documents in $U$ and counting the number of documents that have been assigned to the class (the ``Classify and Count'' (CC) method), delivers poor class prevalence estimates.
-The reason is that most supervised learning methods are based on the IID assumption, which implies (among others) that the distribution of the labels is the same in $L$ and $U$. ``Classify and Count'' is considered a \emph{biased estimator} of class prevalence, since the goal of standard classifiers is to minimise (assuming for simplicity a binary setting) \emph{classification} error measures such as $(\FP+\FN)$, while the goal of a quantifier should be to minimise \emph{quantification} error measures such as $|\FP-\FN|$.
-(In this paper we tackle binary quantification, so $\FP$ and $\FN$ represent the numbers of false positives and false negatives, respectively, from a binary contingency table.)
-Following this observation, several methods for learning to quantify have been proposed, and have been experimentally shown to outperform CC.
+The rationale of this task is that many real-life applications of classification suffer from \emph{distribution shift}~\cite{Moreno-Torres:2012ay}, the phenomenon according to which the distribution $p_{y}(U)$ of the labels in the set of unlabelled test documents $U$ is different from the distribution $p_{y}(L)$ that the labels have in the set of labelled training documents $L$.
+It has been shown that, in the presence of distribution shift, the trivial strategy of using a standard classifier to classify all the unlabelled documents in $U$ and counting the documents that have been assigned to each class (the ``Classify and Count'' (CC) method), delivers poor class prevalence estimates.
+The reason is that most supervised learning methods are based on the IID assumption, which implies \removeifspaceneeded{(among others)}that the distribution of the labels is the same in $L$ and $U$. ``Classify and Count'' is considered a \emph{biased estimator} of class prevalence, since the goal of standard classifiers is to minimise (assuming for simplicity a binary setting) \emph{classification} error measures such as $(\FP+\FN)$, while the goal of a quantifier is to minimise \emph{quantification} error measures such as $|\FP-\FN|$.
+(In this paper we tackle binary quantification, so $\FP$ and $\FN$ denote the numbers of false positives and false negatives, resp., from a binary contingency table.)
+Following this observation, several quantification methods have been proposed, and have been experimentally shown to outperform CC.